-Before joining the Law Office of Howard Friedman, David worked in New York City.
-From 2004 to 2006, David worked at Moore & Goodman, LLP, a civil rights law firm where he practiced police misconduct, First Amendment, and employment discrimination litigation.
+Before joining the Law Office of Howard Friedman, David practiced law in New York City.
+From 2004 to 2006, David worked at Moore & Goodman, LLP, a Civil Rights law firm where he practiced police misconduct, First Amendment, and employment discrimination litigation.
 Much of his work at Moore & Goodman focused on the rights of antiwar and other political demonstrators, and he was extensively involved in the representation of those arrested during the 2004 Republican National Convention in New York.
 While in New York, David also worked in the HIV Unit of South Brooklyn Legal Services, where he represented low-income people with HIV/AIDS in housing, benefits, and other wide-ranging civil matters.
 He also served as a law clerk to the Honorable Allyne R. Ross, a United States District Judge in Brooklyn, and to the Honorable Theodore H. Katz, a United States Magistrate Judge in Manhattan.

 David earned his J.D., magna cum laude, in 2001 from New York University School of Law, where he was an Arthur Garfield Hays Civil Liberties Fellow.
 David received the Moncrieffe Award for the outstanding student in the area of racism and the law and the Ann Petluck Poses Prize for outstanding work in a student clinic.
 He was elected to the Order of the Coif.
 Before law school, he lived in San Francisco and worked in journalism as a writer and editor for Might, a satirical magazine; the San Francisco Bay Guardian, an independent weekly newspaper, and the Socialist Review, a quarterly academic journal.
 David graduated from Brown University in 1993 with a B.A. in English.

 David is admitted to practice in Massachusetts and New York, the United States Courts of Appeals for the First and Second Circuits, the United States District Court for District of Massachusetts, and the United States District Courts for the Southern and Eastern Districts of New York.